mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-rfc-connectiomanager.md

 ## Summary

-The existing `ConnectionManager` class will be renamed to `ConnectionDiagnostics` and will be responsible for handling all connectivity related checks once during VPN activation (`Controller::StateConnecting`) and then periodically once the VPN is already activated (`Controller::StateOn`); the controller will be the entity which manages the controller states that the client goes through such as `connecting` and `confirming` as we activate and deactivate the VPN to reflect those to the user what is happening behind the scene.
+The existing `ConnectionManager` class will be renamed `ConnectionDiagnostics` and will be responsible for handling all connectivity related checks once during VPN activation (`Controller::StateConnecting`) and then periodically once the VPN is already activated (`Controller::StateOn`); the controller will be the entity which manages the controller states the client goes through such as `connecting` and `confirming`.

 ## Motivation